Emmet County, Michigan: US control and white settlement under the Mormons

-Further Political Divisions
+Further political divisions

 On April 27, 1857, an election selected Little Traverse (now named Harbor Springs) as the county seat.
 However, at about this time, investors were trying to promote development at Mackinaw City.
 Due to their influence, in February 1858, the State Legislature passed an act establishing Mackinaw City as the county seat.
 The Emmet County Board of Supervisors protested that the county seat had already been established at Little Traverse, and in 1861 the act was repealed as unconstitutional.
 In a contested election in 1867, residents voted to move the county seat to Charlevoix, which was upheld by a Circuit Court decision in 1868.
 However, in 1869, Charlevoix County was split from Emmet County, resulting in the county seat being in another county.
 No provisions for official relocation were authorized, although Harbor Springs served as the unofficial county seat until April 1902.
 The present county seat of Petoskey was selected at that time in a county-wide election.

 Charlevoix Township was organized in 1853 and included all of the nine townships in the southern half of the county.
 In the 1855 reorganization, four new townships were created by the State Legislature: